uqpug/uqpug.github.io/index.md

           </script>
 ---

 Welcome to the UQ Python User Group (UQ PUG).
-We meet monthly, and our next gathering is on the 2<sup>nd</sup> of Oct.
+We meet monthly, and our next gathering is on the 6<sup>th</sup> of Nov.
 We meet in room 12-N109 (Central Library).

 ## About us